-The Kamloops-based personal injury lawyers at Hauer and Co. provide complete client service for all of the needs arising from a motor vehicle accident.
+The motor vehicle accident lawyers at Hauer and Co. provide complete client service for all of the needs arising from a motor vehicle accident in Kamloops and Victoria, BC.
 Contact Hauer and Co. for a free consultation to learn how you can benefit from our extensive experience negotiating fair settlements, litigating, and recovering full compensation for personal injury claims.
 At Hauer and Co. we focus on both client service and to careful attention to detail in support of accident claims.

 At Hauer and Co., our job is to ensure ICBC plays fair with accident victims.
 Our lawyers work closely with accident victims, their families and their medical practitioners to ensure that you obtain the best possible medical treatment.
 We ensure that we obtain all the necessary evidence to ensure maximal compensation for all our clients.

 Your personal injury team at Hauer and Co. acts for clients in a wide range of motor vehicle accident situations including:

 While attending to the acquisition of documents related to your motor vehicle injury, our lawyers are fully committed to helping people deal with the problems and uncertainties associated with time lost from work, slow convalescence, or the emotional and psychological consequences of a traumatic accident.

 Whether you were injured in a motor vehicle accident, whether you were a driver, passenger, cyclist or a pedestrian, you have two sets of rights: